-*How about including a pair of work gloves as a special addition?
+*How about including a pair of work gloves as a special extra item?
 Home Depot, Lowes or Harbor Freight all have inexpensive gloves.

-*Or perhaps a foldable fishing pole from Amazon, or this one from Walmart, as a WOW addition to your homemade fishing kits!
+*Or perhaps a foldable fishing pole from Amazon, as a WOW addition to your homemade fishing kits!

-After volunteering at a Processing Center this year, Melissa shared on the Operation Christmas Child facebook group, that she observed a lack of quality “filler items” (items added to a shoebox gift if large unacceptable items such as liquids had to be removed leaving a large gap).
+After volunteering at a Processing Center, Melissa shared on the Operation Christmas Child Facebook group, that she observed a lack of quality “filler items” (items added to a shoebox gift if large unacceptable items such as liquids had to be removed leaving a large gap).

 Her local Boy Scout Troop (Hawk Patrol Troop 7) answered the call by making 50 Fishing Kits!
 She was able to bring them the following weekend.

-Even if you don’t work at a processing center, drop off locations during Collection Week accept “filler items” as well as completed shoeboxes.
+Even if you don’t work at a processing center, drop-off locations during Operation Christmas Child Collection Week (always the third week in November) accept “filler items” as well as completed shoeboxes.

-Gifts impact not only the children who will receive it, but they impact our lives as well.
+Gifts impact not only the children who will receive them, but they impact our lives as well.
 From a volunteer from OCC Santa Fe River:

 When I was coming home with a huge bag of donated corks on my lap, I was so thankful.
 And I realized that what I held represented 700 children who will not only have the opportunity to learn how to fish, but will also be taught about becoming fishers of men.
 It is not often that you get to sit and pray over something physical that is going to touch that many lives.